 The University of Kansas Health System St. Francis CampusDepartment of Pharmacy

 Residents are encouraged to participate in local and national pharmacy organizations such as GKCSHP, KCHP, ASHP, ACCP.

 The University of Kansas School of Pharmacy offers a teaching certificate for local residents.

 All application materials must be received by January 3

-Must have a valid pharmacy license in the state of Kansas prior to residency start date or by July 1
+Must have a valid pharmacy license in the state of Kansas within 90 days of the start of the program

 Mid June: residency orientation